covidwatchorg/portal/README.md

 1. `npm install` to install all the dependencies
 2. `npm run dev` to start the webpack dev server.
+3. For login and authentificatoin purposes, please enter `admin` as the email to login, pending further instruction in authentication, firebase token, dummy data, etc.

 ## Contact: